Lindau Nobel Laureate Meetings: Social programme

 The Lindau Nobel Laureate Meetings also host several events with social functions like dinners, BBQs and cultural events.
 Since 2010 one evening of each meeting is dedicated to an alternating partner country or region.
 The partner countries so far have been, among others:India (2009), the European Union (2010), the United States of America (2011), Singapore (2012), South Korea (2013), Australia (2014), France (2015), Austria (2016), Mexico (2017), China (2018) and South Africa (2019), the United Kingdom (2022), Indonesia (2023) and Texas (2024).

 Boat trip to Mainau Island

-The last day of each meeting includes both scientific and social programme features with a boat trip to Mainau Island The last day of each meeting includes both scientific and social programme features with a boat trip to Mainau Island at the invitation of the state of Baden-Württemberg.
+The last day of each meeting includes both scientific and social programme features with a boat trip to Mainau Island at the invitation of the state of Baden-Württemberg.
 The visit to the island owned by the comital Bernadotte family of Mainau is designed both to let the meetings culminate in a final panel discussion on a topic combining science and society and to give the young scientists the opportunity to visit Mainau, the ‘flower island’.

 Participants

-Meetings dedicated to a single discipline are usually attended by about 30–40 Nobel laureates and 500–600 young scientists representing around 80 countries.
+Meetings dedicated to a single discipline are usually attended by about 30 to more than 75 Nobel laureates and 500–600 exceptionally talented young scientists representing around more than 90 countries.
 In addition, several special guests of honour from politics, business and academia as well as international journalists attend the meetings.